DO A DOUBLE TAKE ON THIS QUIZ ON CONTRONYMS

-Examples from the Web for forbidden fruit
+Example sentences from the Web for forbidden fruit

 British Dictionary definitions for forbidden fruit

-forbidden fruit in Culture
+notes for forbidden fruit

 Idioms and Phrases with forbidden fruit